 - 4.5.
-The intricate network of public and private laneways is one of the defining characteristics of the public realm in the Area. - 4.6.
-Laneways will continue to serve a variety of purposes including: - 4.6.1. contributing to the network of off-street pedestrian and cyclist connections in the Area; - 4.6.2. allowing for views of the sides and rear elevations of buildings, including those on the Heritage Register that may have heritage attributes on their sides and rear elevations; - 4.6.3. providing access for servicing; and - 4.6.4. providing space for outdoor gathering and street animation. - 4.7.
-Laneways will be expanded and improved through development review. - 4.8.
-The exchange of City-owned laneways and mid-block connections for other nearby land of equivalent or larger area and comparable or superior utility may be approved by Council if the exchange results in a more appropriate use of the site and the block. - 4.9.
-Additional land may be required as part of new development to create new and/or to widen existing laneways.
+The network of public and private laneways is one of the defining characteristics of the public realm in the Area. - 4.6.
+Laneways will continue to serve a variety of purposes including: - 4.6.1. contributing to the network of off-street pedestrian and cyclist connections in the Area: - 4.6.2. where appropriate, allowing for views of the sides and rear elevations of buildings, including designated heritage properties that may have heritage attributes on their sides and rear elevations; - 4.6.3. providing access for servicing; and - 4.6.4. providing space for outdoor gathering and street animation.

+- 4.7.
+Laneways will be expanded and improved through development review, where appropriate. - 4.8.
+The exchange of City-owned laneways and mid-block connections for other nearby land of equivalent or larger area and comparable or superior utility may be approved by Council if the exchange results in a more appropriate use of the site and the block.